SPCHSandagiri/Guest_Data-Console_App/README.txt

 Description:
 This is a Node.js-based Console Application for managing guest data.
 The application allows users to add, update, delete, view, and list guest records through simple command-line instructions.
 The app utilizes yargs for handling command-line arguments and chalk for styling terminal output.

+**
+The node_modules folder is not included in this repository.
+To install the necessary dependencies, run the following command after cloning the repository: npm install
+**

 Features:
 *Add Guest: Allows adding a new guest with their name, address, contact number, and date.
 *Update Guest: Updates existing guest records using their unique ID.